 This year brings the introduction of the IR35 reform in the private sector.
-If your business is engaged with contract workers, you can expect to see some changes around how you hire – but, the reform is manageable.
+If you are a contract worker–or your business is engaged with contract workers, you can expect to see some changes around how you are hired/hire people – but, the reform is manageable.
 If you’re worried about the impact of this reform, keep reading as we have some insight that will prepare you.

 IR35 changes after April 6th 2021